MQTT v5 introduced many new features and changed how some existing features work.

 This tutorial covers clean sessions in MQTT3.11 and is still applicable to MQTTv5.

-However in MQTTv5 if you set the clean session or start to false you need to provide a session expiry value.
+However in MQTTv5 if you set the clean start to false you need to provide a session expiry value.
 If you don’t then it is set to 0 which makes it basically the same as clean sessions True.

-Sets the expiry time to 300 seconds.
+If you set the expiry time to 300 seconds.

-This means that if a client disconnects and reconnects within an 5 minutes with clean start= False,QOS>1 then session state data ( e.g subscribed topics, queued messages) are retained.
+This means that if a client disconnects and reconnects within 5 minutes with clean start= False,QOS>1 then session state data ( e.g subscribed topics, queued messages) are retained.

-However if the client disconnects and reconnects after 5 minutes with clean start= False,QOS>1 then session state data ( e.g subscribed topics, queued messages) are lost and the client must resubscribe to topics and messages sent while the client was disconnected are lost.
+However if the client disconnects and reconnects after 5 minutes with clean start= False,QOS>1 then session state data ( e.g subscribed topics, queued messages) are lost, and the client must resubscribe to topics, and messages sent while the client was disconnected are lost.